 You are allowed to have someone accompany you to your IME, so consider bringing a friend or loved one that you trust.
 This person is not allowed to talk or interact during the exam, but they make take notes and provide emotional support, as well as assist you in arriving to and leaving from the exam office.
 This person can act as a witness, which can be helpful in some cases.

-If you want experienced worker’s compensation attorneys in Huntington Beach to assist with your case, get in touch with Jackson & Jackson today!
+If you want experienced worker’s compensation attorneys in Southern California to assist with your case, get in touch with Jackson & Jackson today!